tinkalguli/Creating-lists/writeup.md

 | none                      | No list item                            |

-###(ii) List Style Position Property
+### (ii) List Style Position Property

 This property is used to positioning list item marker.
 The list-style-position property accepts three values "outside", "inside" and "inherit".
 The "outside" value keeps the marker on the left side and outside of the content and allow content to wrap below the marker .
-The inside value will keep the marker wihin the content on the left side, where the content can wrap below the marker.
+The inside value will keep the marker within the content on the left side, where the content can wrap below the marker.

 ```
 ul {
-  list-style-postion: inside;
+  list-style-position: inside;
 }
 ```